adhikarinarayan/HR_Data/README.md

 # HR Analytics Dashboard

-Here I have craeated a Dashboard using the hrdata.csv in Tabaleau and then performed functional validation in SQL
+Here I have created a Dashboard using the hrdata.csv in Tabaleau and then performed functional validation in SQL.

 ---
 # Tabaleau
 Link of Tableau Dashboard